Bowling Green, Kentucky: Sports

 Bowling Green Ballpark is a baseball stadium currently in use in Bowling Green.
 It is primarily used for baseball, for the High-A Bowling Green Hot Rods organization of the South Atlantic League.
 The Hot Rods began play in the spring of 2009 in the South Atlantic League, transferring to the Midwest League for 2010.
 In 2021 as part of Minor League Baseball's realignment they began play in the newly formed High-A East, which was renamed back to the South Atlantic League in 2022.
 They are a farm team for Major League Baseball's Tampa Bay Rays.

-The Bowling Green Hornets of the Central Basketball League are based in Bowling Green, although they play their home games in Russellville.
-The Hornets are coached by Russellville native Nathan Thompson.

 Parks and recreation

 The Bowling Green Parks and Recreation Department administers 895 acre of public land for recreational use.